brickbots/PiFinder/docs/source/dev_guide.rst

    Other possibilities?
 E.g. cover some pins?

 First power up the unit and look at the Status page while moving it around.
-The status screen is part of the :ref:`user_guide:Utility Screens`
+The status screen is part of the :ref:`user_guide:tools` menu.

 .. image:: images/user_guide/STATUS_002_docs.png